 The Cedar Rapids/Linn County Solid Waste Agency offers free electronics recycling or "e-cycling" for most electronics to LINN COUNTY RESIDENTS ONLY at both of its locations.
 Businesses, and haulers transporting electronics for residential customers, should contact electronics processors directly.

-Among the items accepted for recycling for no charge:
+Among the items accepted for recycling for no charge in small residential loads:

 - Computer equipment - Towers, keyboards, laptops, mice, printers, scanners.

 - Office equipment - Copy machines, cellular and land-line telephones, fax machines, calculators

 - Audio/visual equipment - VCRs, DVD players, satellite dishes, stereos, MP3 players

 - Gaming systems - Playstation 3, Xbox 360, Wii, PSP, Vita, DS, and others.